-As Christmas often sees a wave of mass-consumption and with it, an extortionate amount of waste.
+Christmas often sees a wave of mass consumption and with it, an extortionate amount of waste.
 So, without damping your festive cheer, I wanted to talk through little ways to stay low waste, without the need to sacrifice too much in the way of having a good time!

-Gifts are of course a very important part of Christmas for the most of us.
+Gifts are of course a very important part of Christmas for most of us.
 It’s a time to show the people you love most just how much they mean to you.
 But often, the over-purchasing of unnecessary items causes millions of tons of waste each year.
 Ask yourselves ‘will they actually use this?’
-With this, shopping small business this year is truly the best way, as often shopping small means supporting an individuals livelihood rather than lining the pockets of too-rich CEOs.
-It’s the most ethical way, with smaller companies often a lot more sustainable in terms of packaging too; make Etsy (as well as other sites!) your gift shopping destination this year.
+With this, shopping small businesses this year is truly the best way.
+As often shopping small means supporting an individual’s livelihood rather than lining the pockets of too-rich CEOs.
+It’s the most ethical way, with smaller companies often a lot more sustainable in terms of packaging too; make Etsy (as well as other sites!) your shopping destination for your friends, family, and children (if you have them!) this year.

 Wrapping your gifts in recyclable wrapping paper should be your priority in being Sustainable this Christmas.
 As most shiny wrapping paper is in fact lined with plastic -a trick I’ve learnt is, if the paper starts to unfold after scrunching = contains plastic. if it scrunches and stays tight = paper.
 As it is wrapped with plastic, it is impossible to split from the paper – as it is of course so thin.
 It makes it completely unrecyclable and ends up in Landfill.